rdallasgray/roto/README.md

 What about events?
 ------------------
 Roto fires an event called "rotoChange" when the position of the roto content is changed (and on completion of any animations).
 You can listen for this event on the rotoed container and use it, for example, to change other content in your page when the roto is moved.
-The event passes the listitem leftmost or topmost in the roto as data.
+The event passes the element leftmost or topmost in the roto as data.
 So you could do something like:

-$("#roto").bind("rotoChange", function(event, listitem) { $(listitem).css("color", "red") });
+$("#roto").bind("rotoChange", function(event, element) { $(element).css("color", "red") });

 Roto also listens for the events "rotoGoto", "rotoShift" and "rotoContentChange".

 You can pass one of three values as data to the "rotoGoto" event: a number, a jQuery-wrapped element, or a string.

-The number should be an index into the set of listitems contained in the rotoed container (starting from zero);
+The number should be an index into the set of elements contained in the rotoed container (starting from zero);
-The jQuery-wrapped element should be one of the listitems in the container (e.g. $("#myli"));
+The jQuery-wrapped element should be one of the elements in the container (e.g. $("#myelement"));
 The string should be "next" or "prev".

 In each case, roto will zip to the given item -- in the latter case, to the next or previous item in the container.